THE SAUNA COMPANY

 LED Strip lights are very efficient and can be used so that your sauna has as few shadows as possible or they can be placed under the benches, for instance, so that the light shines through the slats and creates patterns upon the wall.

-The colours that you choose can alter the mood dramatically.
-Using pure white lights and setting them beneath the benches or enclosing them with slatted timber covers gives your sauna a clean, modern, Scandinavian feel.
+Using simple colours can alter the mood dramatically.
 A warm light will make the sauna feel hotter but can also be comfortable, intimate and relaxing.
 Choosing a blue light might seem a strange choice but it will make your sauna feel mellow and romantic.
+Fibre optic sauna lights can be set up to either use a single colour or run through a program of different shades, which can have a very stylish effect.
+The lights themselves can be positioned anywhere you like – although only a fibre optic light can be put directly above the sauna stove.

 A sauna should never be over-lit, they are places of relaxation, but choosing the right level of light can make a large sauna feel more intimate or a small sauna feel more airy.
 Mood lighting is also popular and many people like to add essential oils to the water that they throw on the hot stones.